More broadly, it’s a tale of lessons learned during the year-long labor of love that was our rebranding project.

 Developing our visual identity

 Now that we’d broadened our vision, we could finally expand our offering into an ecosystem of products with the ShareGate brand as its backbone.
-The team developed two more products to add to the ShareGate arsenal: ShareGate Overcast and ShareGate Apricot (more on the launch of our new products here) and renamed the original migration tool to ShareGate Desktop.
+The team developed two more products to add to the ShareGate arsenal: ShareGate Overcast and ShareGate (more on the launch of our new products here) and renamed the original migration tool to ShareGate.

 Our next challenge was developing a visual identity that would reflect our brand and be coherent in our new multi-product reality.